Computer Networks

 To keep up with the increasing demand, companies must monitor data traffic to ensure the highest quality of service and prevent network congestion.
 With the right data traffic monitoring tools and strategies, organizations can improve network performance and ensure their data is secure.

-Expedited Forwarding (EF) is a model of network traffic management that provides preferential treatment to certain types of traffic.
-The EF model is a way to prioritize traffic, specifically real-time traffic such as voice, video, and streaming media, over other types of traffic, such as email and web browsing.
+Expedited Forwarding (EF) is a network traffic management model that provides preferential treatment to certain types of traffic.
+The EF model prioritizes traffic, specifically real-time traffic such as voice, video, and streaming media, over other types of traffic, such as email and web browsing.
 This allows these real-time applications to function more reliably and efficiently by reducing latency and jitter.

-The EF model works by assigning a traffic class to each data packet.
-Each packet is assigned a class based on the type of data it contains, and the assigned class dictates how the network treats the packet.
-The EF model has two categories, EF for real-time traffic and Best Effort (BE) for other traffic.
+The EF model works by assigning a traffic class to each data packet based on the type of data it contains.
+The assigned class dictates how the network treats the packet.
+The EF model has two categories: EF for real-time traffic and Best Effort (BE) for other traffic.
 EF traffic is given preferential treatment, meaning it is prioritized over BE traffic, resulting in a higher quality of service for the EF traffic.

 The EF model is an effective and efficient way to manage computer network traffic.
 By prioritizing real-time traffic, the EF model allows these applications to function more reliably, with fewer delays and a higher quality of service.
 Additionally, the EF model is more efficient, reducing the amount of traffic that needs to be managed by the network.